IN SIX DAYS: Enjoy an audience with Gervais Williams (AND the cheapest stock on AIM) - book a free seat now

 Earlier today we published the call by Richard Jennings to shareholders in Mayan (MYN) to oust CEO Charlie Wood at Thursday's GM.
 That was part 1.
 Thanks to Winnileaks we now have the letters Jennings sent to Wood with questions that he will not answer.
 His silence is damning and anyone attending the GM should push him on this matter.
 I have ensured that Mayan's useless Nomad Beaumont Cornish is aware of them and hope that it will force answers to be given and published.
 Prepare to be shocked....

 I gather that the new interim CEO Charlie Wood may not survive the Mayan (MYN) GM vote on Thursday.
-It looks tight and anyone reading the incendiary note by Zac Phillips earlier today is unlike to be shouting Je Suis Charlie.
+It looks tight and anyone reading the incendiary note by Zac Phillips earlier today is unlikely to be shouting Je Suis Charlie.
 Now Richard Jennings of Align Research has weighed in with a no holds barred letter to shareholders calling on them to oust Wood.
 As they say...more to follow but the Jennings letter is below:

 Four days ago the CEO walked with immediate effect and without explanation.
 Today there is a pathetic statement from Mayan Energy (MYN) not explaining why the CEO was resigning but stating that everything is up for review: management, assets, operations.
 Until that is done capex is on hold.
 The only thing we are not told is how much cash is left.
 I suspect that is because the answer is SFA.
 On the case is the City's No 1 oil analyst Zac Phillips of SP Angel.
 Zac the knife pulls no punches and writes: